New National leader Todd Muller announces first policy - $10k for businesses to hire staff

 When Muller said New Zealand did not need three more years of Phil Twyford as a minister, the audience broke into applause.

-Muller said when John Key took up the tourism portfolio as Prime Minister, tourism boomed, while under Jacinda Ardern, who took a portfolio related to child poverty, measures worsened.
-He had taken the small business portfolio.

-Paul Goldsmith, National's finance spokesman businesses were starved for revenue during lockdown and many were struggling under level two restrictions.
+In a statement Paul Goldsmith, National's finance spokesman, said businesses were starved for revenue during lockdown and many were struggling under level two restrictions.

 Goldsmith said "thousands" of small businesses across New Zealand were starved of revenue during the lockdown and many are still struggling under level two restrictions.